Hailed by the Washington Post as an “up-and-coming conductor” and a “true

 nations as diverse as Argentina, Japan, Korea, Germany, Spain, Israel, Mexico,

-documentary on American television.
+documentary on American public television.

 As a cellist he has been recipient of the Aspen Fellowship (Mr. Woods has